Thanos-DragonBorn/backend-assessment/backend/README.md

 # Backend Service Implementation

-This directory is for the implementation of the backend service for the assessment.
+This directory is for the implementation of a RESTful API to manage a resource of your choice (e.g., "Tasks", "Notes", or "Products").

 ## Instructions

-- **API Endpoints:** Implement a RESTful API with the following endpoints:
+- **API Endpoints:** Implement the following endpoints:
   - **GET `/items`**: Retrieve a list of items.
   - **GET `/items/{id}`**: Retrieve a specific item by its unique ID.
   - **POST `/items`**: Create a new item.
   - **PUT `/items/{id}`**: Update an existing item.
   - **DELETE `/items/{id}`**: Delete an item.

 - **Database Integration:** Connect your service to a database.
-You can use an in-memory database (like SQLite for Python) or a file-based database.
+You may use an in-memory database (like SQLite for Python) or a file-based database.
 Seed the database with a few initial records.

-- **Data Validation & Error Handling:** Validate incoming data and return appropriate HTTP status codes.
+- **Data Validation & Error Handling:** Validate incoming data and return appropriate HTTP status codes (e.g., 400 Bad Request, 404 Not Found).

-- **Language Choice:** Use **Python**, **Java**, or **C#**.
+- **Language Choice:** Use **Python**, **Java**, or **C#**—choose the language you’re most comfortable with (except Java if you opt for the Spring Boot exercise in the `backend-java/` directory).

 ## Starter Code (Python Example)